zzc01/RayTracingGPU/README.md

 # RayTracingGPU
 A Ray Tracing Practice project using GPU to speed up the rendering time.
 Following "Ray Tracing in One Weekend" and "Accelerated Ray Tracing in One Weekend in CUDA".

-Chapter 4.
-Rays, a Simple Camera, and Background
+Chapter 5.
+Adding a Sphere

 References:
 1) https://raytracing.github.io/books/RayTracingInOneWeekend.html#overview